kwilkos/cxf/distribution/src/main/release/samples/jaxws_handlers/README.txt

 Running the demo using java
 ---------------------------

-From the samples/jaxws_handlers directory run the commands (entered on a single command line):
+From the base directory of this sample (i.e., where this README file is located) run the commands, entered on a single command line:

 For UNIX (must use forward slashes):
     java -Djava.util.logging.config.file=$CXF_HOME%/etc/logging.properties